 - Do not use “we” or other first-person references in calendar entries.
 Instead, it is better to use the name of the organization hosting the event.

 - Use proper formatting for links.
-If linking to another St. Olaf page or website is useful (and it often is), please include the URL in the “Event URL” field OR link to it within the calendar description by using HTML (see the link at left for help with HTML).
+If linking to another St. Olaf page or website is useful (and it often is), please include the URL in the “Event Website” field OR link to it within the calendar description by using the “insert/edit link” button (which looks like a chain).

 - Submit your event at least two weeks in advance.
 Submitting an entry just a few days prior to the event does very little good — we aren’t able to include it on the weekly media release, and fewer people are likely to see it on the calendar.